 - Represented a national railroad in a multimillion-dollar contract dispute with a customer.

-- Counseled a trade group in a dispute with the United States Patent and Trademark Office.
+- Counseled a trade group in a dispute with the United States Patent and Trademark Office, including a potential constitutional challenge to certain actions of the PTO.

 - Notre Dame Law School, J.D., magna cum laude